radical-cybertools/ExTASY/doc/pages/develop.rst

 Writing New Application Kernels
 -------------------------------

 While the current set of available application kernels might provide a good set of tools to start, sooner or later you will probably want to use a tool for which no application Kernel exsits.
-In this case, you will have to write your own one.
+This section describes how you can add your custom kernels.

-The easiest way to describe how this works is by example:
+We have two files, user_script.py which contains the user application which **uses** our custom kernel, kernek.py

 .. code::